lars-vc/dotfiles/private_dot_config/polybar/README.md

 Polybar is a highly flexible and pretty-looking statusbar.

 ## How to use
-To launch the polybar, use the give [launch.sh](https://github.com/lars-vc/dotfiles/blob/root/private_dot_config/polybar/executable_launch.sh) script
+To launch the polybar, use the given [launch.sh](https://github.com/lars-vc/dotfiles/blob/root/private_dot_config/polybar/executable_launch.sh) script
 ## Dependencies
 ### Audio related
 * playerctl, used to display the current song/video